RyanChenYN/ImageInversion/README.md

 # Introduction

-This repository is a comprehensive collection of resources for **Image Inversion**, covering techniques from GANs to diffusion models, and emerging frameworks like DiT and rectified flow.
-It categorizes methods, highlights advancements, and supports mainstream applications such as object editing, attribute manipulation, style transfer, image restoration, and personalized generation.
-And it alse organized resources on Generative Model Inversion applied to other domains.
+This repository is a comprehensive collection of resources for **Image Inversion**, covering techniques from **GANs** to **diffusion models**, and emerging frameworks like **DiT** and **rectified flow**.
+It categorizes methods, highlights advancements, and supports mainstream applications such as object editing, attribute editing, style transfer, image restoration, and personalized generation.
+And it alse organized resources on Generative Model Inversion applied to **other domains**.
 If you find any work missing or have any suggestions, feel free to contact us via [email](yinanchencs@outlook.com)

 ## Survey pipeline